 So, you may have heard about a BMC-84 surety bond, but what is it exactly?
-Well, at its core, a BMC-84 surety bond is essentially a guarantee of payment in the event that something goes wrong.
-When it comes to trucking companies and freight brokers, they are required by the Federal Motor Carrier Safety Administration (FMCSA) to post this type of bond as part of their registration process.
+At its core, a BMC-84 surety bond guarantees payment if something goes wrong.
+Trucking companies and freight brokers are required by the Federal Motor Carrier Safety Administration (FMCSA) to post this type of bond as part of their registration process.
 What is Unified Carrier Registration?

-It's basically the government saying "hey if you're gonna be transporting goods for us then we need some financial security just in case things don't go as planned.”
-The bond itself guarantees payment up to $75,000 in the event that there is an issue with services provided by the company or broker.
-You need to find a better insurance or freightbroker.
+It's basically the government saying, "Hey, if you're gonna be transporting goods for us, then we need some financial security just in case things don't go as planned.”
+The bond itself guarantees payment of up to $75,000 if there is an issue with services provided by the company or broker.
+It would be best if you found a better insurance or freightbroker.

 How Can I Apply for the BMC-84 Surety Bond?

 Here's how to apply for a BMC-84 surety bond:

 - Provide the surety bond form to your carrier and any other required documents and information.

 - Complete the application process.

 - Note that you may be required to pay an additional premium if your business falls within certain categories.

 - Wait for approval of your BMC-84 Surety Bond before beginning operations as a motor carrier.

 - The bond must be renewed every year.